Asqatasun/Asqatasun/ansible/README.md

 ## Ansible and Asqatasun

-This Ansible role will install the` Asqatasun Opensource Accessibility` on Ubuntu 12.04/14.04 LTS.
+This Ansible role will install Asqatasun on Ubuntu 12.04/14.04 LTS.

 - You may want to read about the [pre-requisites of Asqatasun on Ubuntu](../documentation/en/10_Install_doc/Asqatasun/pre-requisites.md)
 - You may also read the [official installation procedure](../documentation/en/10_Install_doc/README.md).